FDA OKs Intravenous Tocilizumab Biosimilar in Cytokine Release Syndrome

 In the double-blind phase 3 study, patients were randomly assigned to receive tocilizumab-anoh or reference tocilizumab at 8 mg/kg intravenously every 4 weeks.3 The trial’s primary end point was the mean change in DAS28 per ESR from baseline to week 24.
 Secondary end points included mean changes in DAS28 per ESR from baseline to week 32 and ACR20, ACR50, and ACR70 responses at weeks 24 and 32.

-Patients 18 to 75 years old with a diagnosis of rheumatoid arthritis per 2010 ACR/EULAR criteria for a minimum of 24 weeks before beginning study treatment were eligible for enrollment.
+Patients aged 18 to 75 years with a diagnosis of rheumatoid arthritis per 2010 ACR/EULAR criteria for a minimum of 24 weeks before beginning study treatment were eligible for enrollment.
 Those with prior use of targeted synthetic DMARDs for rheumatoid arthritis and/or an IL-6 inhibitor for any reason were ineligible for study entry.
 Having prior receipt of more than 1 biologic agent for the management of rheumatoid arthritis was also grounds for exclusion.

 Safety information for tocilizumab-anoh highlights a potentially higher risk of serious infections that may cause hospitalization or death, especially among those who are receiving concurrent immunosuppressants.
-The labelling for the agent also includes warnings related to gastrointestinal perforation, hepatoxicity, changes in laboratory parameters, immunosuppression, and demyelinating disorders.
+The labeling for the agent also includes warnings related to gastrointestinal perforation, hepatoxicity, changes in laboratory parameters, immunosuppression, and demyelinating disorders.
 Additionally, other potential toxicities associated with the agent include upper respiratory tract infections, nasopharyngitis, headache, hypertension, elevated alanine aminotransferase, and injection site reactions.